jeansson-01/gcp-managed-workload-identity/README.md

 # GCP Managed Workload Identity Demo Setup

 This document provides an overview of Google Cloud's Managed Workload Identity and explains how to use the provided shell script to set up a demonstration environment.
+**DISCLAIMER 1:** This service is currently in Preview and requires project allow listing before testing.
+Apply Here: https://forms.gle/KC1Lq77gMn3kTtWDA

-**DISCLAIMER:** This script is intended for demonstration and educational purposes only.
+**DISCLAIMER 2:** This script is intended for demonstration and educational purposes only.
 It is **NOT** recommended for production use.

 ## What is GCP Managed Workload Identity?